MakeSchool/Heyzap-Tutorial/Tutorial 1.md

 Best Practices for Cocos2D
 =========

 In general, accidental clicks will only succeed in annoying your users, not in raising conversion rates.
-You will only make money if the user decides they want to download the advertised app, so when a user accidentally clicks on an advertisement that they have no interest in downloading, you have navitaged them away from your game for no reason.
+You will only make money if the user decides they want to download the advertised app, so when a user accidentally clicks on an advertisement that they have no interest in downloading, you have navigated them away from your game for no reason.

 Users are much more likely to click on an ad after a game has ended than before it started, because they have just finished a task and won't mind as much navigating away from the app.

-The examples below assume you are using Cocos2D, but also parallel Spritekit closely. ```replaceScene``` and ```presentScene``` are effectively the same thing.
+The examples below assume you are using Cocos2D, but also parallel SpriteKit closely. ```replaceScene``` and ```presentScene``` are effectively the same thing.

 #### When to show ads